Frequently Asked Questions

 To be included in the final team rankings, participants must submit a system description paper detailing their approach and methodology.
 This ensures transparency and scientific integrity.

-Will I be included in the final ranking if I do not write a system description paper?
+Will I be included in the final ranking if I do not submit a system description paper?

 No. A system description paper is mandatory for inclusion in the final ranking.